 in vain do they worship me,

 You leave the commandment of God and hold to the tradition of men.”

-when he had entered the house and left the people, his disciples asked him about the parable.
+And he called the people to him again and said to them, “Hear me, all of you, and understand: There is nothing outside a person that by going into him can defile him, but the things that come out of a person are what defile him.”
+And when he had entered the house and left the people, his disciples asked him about the parable.
 And he said to them, “Then are you also without understanding?
 Do you not see that whatever goes into a person from outside cannot defile him, since it enters not his heart but his stomach, and is expelled?”
 (Thus he declared all foods clean.)
 And he said, “What comes out of a person is what defiles him.
 For from within, out of the heart of man, come evil thoughts, sexual immorality, theft, murder, adultery, coveting, wickedness, deceit, sensuality, envy, slander, pride, foolishness.
 All these evil things come from within, and they defile a person.”

-Jesus went on with his disciples to the villages of Caesarea Philippi.
-And on the way he asked his disciples, “Who do people say that I am?”
-And they told him, “John the Baptist; and others say, Elijah; and others, one of the prophets.”
 And he asked them, “But who do you say that I am?”
 Peter answered him, “You are the Christ.”
 And he strictly charged them to tell no one about him.

 And he began to teach them that the Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes and be killed, and after three days rise again.
 And he said this plainly.
 And Peter took him aside and began to rebuke him.
 But turning and seeing his disciples, he rebuked Peter and said, “Get behind me, Satan!
 For you are not setting your mind on the things of God, but on the things of man.”